-Management Amount of Formulation Effect- iveness Mode of Action Pest/Problem Options per acre (+) Code REI PHI Comments and Precautions Grape root borer Mounding +++ Mounding is an organically acceptable practice.
-Isomate GRB 100 Dispensers ++++ Mating dis- ruption 27.1 Pheromone-based mating disruption has provided 90% reduction of pupal counts on bunch grapes in Virginia.
-Growers in NC have reported near 100% disruption (based on reduced trap catches of adult males) in muscadine vineyards. chlorpyrifos (Lorsban 4E) 4.5 pt/100 gals water, apply 2 qt of mixture/ vine ++++ IRAC Code [1B] 24 hrs 35 days Apply 2 qt. of the dilute spray mixture to the soil surface on a 15 square foot area around the base of each vine or apply in strip as for herbicide.
+Grape Root Borer Contro ol Management Amount of Formulation Effect- iveness Mode of Action Pest/Problem Options per acre Iveness Code REI PHI Comments and Precautions Grape root borer should be monito ored with ph eromone bai ted traps.
+T rap capture Mounding is an organically acceptable practice.
+Isomate GRB 100 Dispensers VG Mating dis- ruption Mounds need to be knocked down before winter.
+Pheromone-based mating disruption has provided 90% reduction of pupal counts on bunch grapes in Virginia.
+Growers in NC have reported near 100% disruption (based on reduced trap catches of adult males) in muscadine vineyards. chlorpyrifos (Lorsban Advanced) 4.5 pt/100 gals water, apply 2 qt of mixture/ vine VG IRAC Code [1B] 24 hrs 35 days Apply 2 qt. of the dilute spray mixture to the soil surface on a 15 square foot area around the base of each vine or apply in strip as for herbicide.
 Do not allow spray to contact fruit or foliage.
 Apply Lorsban before the pest emerges, but at least 35 days prior to harvest.
 Application can be made with flood nozzles and low pressure (40 to 60 psi).
+35day PHI may render Lorsban inappropriate due to timing of peak moth emergence which should be determined through trap captures in the vineyard to be treated.
+Restricted Use Pesticide.
+Do Not Use in the State of Mississippi.
+Chlorpyrifos has been in registration review with the US EPA.
+Check registration status before using.